 The Housing and Demographic Analysis Division produces the American Housing Survey, supports the Survey of Construction, and sponsors other surveys that involve the cooperation of HUD and the Bureau of the Census.
 The division is the primary office involved in analyzing AHS data to support departmental policy making.
 The division works with the Census Bureau to support the President's homeownership initiative through monitoring and disseminating homeownership rates.
 The division also produces the quarterly publication, U.S. Housing Market Conditions, short- and long-term studies as departmental needs require, and data files on subsidized households.

-George R. Carter III, Acting Director
+George R. Carter III, Director

 Carolyn D. Lynch

 The Public Finance and Regulatory Analysis Division is responsible for all economic and regulatory analysis for the Department on all new rules and regulations as required by OMB.
 It also conducts policy research studies of public finance, economic development, taxation, and general economic policy as it affects housing, public sector financing, and community development.
 This responsibility includes development and monitoring of major databases, analysis of major economic and fiscal trends, research on major fiscal and economic policy development.

 Michael K. Hollar